ddev/ddev/cmd/ddev/cmd/dotddev_assets/providers/README.txt

 ================

-Providers are connections to external resources that can provide upstream database or user-uploaded files, for example DDEV-Live, Pantheon.io, and Platform.sh.
+Providers are connections to external resources that can provide upstream database or user-uploaded files, for example Acquia, DDEV-Live, Pantheon.io, and Platform.sh.

 The magic to use them goes in a yaml file in this directory.